jedeschaud/ct_icp/readme.md

 }
 ```

 ## TODO

-- [ ] Refactor CT-ICP for the SlamUtils dependency
+- [x] Refactor CT-ICP for the SlamUtils dependency
+- [x] Add Unit tests and Integration tests
 - [ ] Improve the Dataset (use tinyply to read PLY files)
 - [ ] Add regression / performance tests
+- [ ] NCLT Ground truth
+- [ ] Fix the binding (which is now broken)
-- [ ] Add them to the Github CI
+- [ ] Add tests/automatic build to the Github CI
 - [ ] Write ROS packaging

 - [ ] Extract the VoxelMap into SlamUtils
 - [ ] Add a wiki (documentation on the code)
 - [ ] Add point-to-distribution cost